OriginTrail/ot-node/README.md

 **Knowledge Asset is the new, AI‑ready resource for the Internet**

 Knowledge Assets are verifiable containers of structured knowledge that live on the OriginTrail DKG and provide:
 - **Discoverability - UAL is the new URL**.
-Consider Uniform Asset Locators (UALs) a kind of URL that identify a piece of knowledge and make it easy to find and connect with other Knowledge Assets.
+Uniform Asset Locators (UALs, based on the W3C Decentralized Identifiers) are a new Web3 knowledge identifier (extensions of the Uniform Resource Locators - URLs) which identify a specific piece of knowledge and make it easy to find and connect with other Knowledge Assets.
 - **Ownership - NFTs enable ownership**.
-Each Knowledge Asset is created with an NFT token that enables trusted ownership and verifiability of your knowledge.
+Each Knowledge Asset contains an NFT token that enables ownership, knowledge asset administration and market mechanisms.
-- **Verifiability - On-chain information trail**.
+- **Verifiability - On-chain information origin and verifiable trail**.
 The blockchain tech increases trust, security, transparency, and the traceability of information.

+By their nature, Knowledge Assets are semantic resources (following the W3C Semantic Web set of standards), and through their symbolic representations inherently AI ready.
+See more at https://chatdkg.ai
 <br/>

 **Discover Knowledge Assets with the DKG Explorer:**